tahaTaha0275/eazy-train/README.md

 ## Usage

-Once the development server is running, open your browser and navigate to `http://localhost:3000` to access the application.
+Once the development server is running, open your browser and navigate to `http://localhost:3000` to access the application.

 ## Contributing

 Contributions are welcome!
-Please fork the repository and submit a pull request for any enhancements or bug fixes.
+Please fork the repository and submit a pull request for any enhancements or bug fixes.

 ## License

-[License information not provided.]
+[License information not provided.]

 ---

-For more details, visit the [eazy-train GitHub repository](https://github.com/tahaTaha0275/eazy-train).
+For more details, visit the [eazy-train GitHub repository](https://github.com/tahaTaha0275/eazy-train).